 - AutoDelete=True This option automatically deletes a PDF file after it is processed successfully.
-When set to False, the processed file will be copied to the sub directory Succeeded. - Threads = The given value stands for the total number of concurrent threads.
+When set to False, the processed file is copied to the sub directory Succeeded. - Threads = The given value stands for the total number of concurrent threads.
 Each thread can have its own assigned settings.
-One thread corresponds to one watched folder. - Threads1= Sets the options such as name of watched folder and settings etc. for thread 1. - -w C:\Pdf2ImgSvr\ToTiff Creates a watched folder with the given name for this thread.
+One thread corresponds to one watched folder. - Threads1= Sets the options such as name of watched folder and settings etc. for thread 1. - -w C:\Pdf2ImgSvrR2\ToTiff Creates a watched folder with the given name for this thread.
 The path must be an absolute path.
 Network mapped drive letters or relative paths or driver letters mapped via the subst command are not recognized, because the service process per default runs under the "LocalSystem" account.
-(The user can be changed as described in chapter Managing the Service.) - -e .tif (required) Sets the image type.
+(The user can be changed as described in Managing the service.) - -e .tif (required) Sets the image type.
 The extension of the image defines the created image type. - -1 (optional) Creates one page per document.
-This is required for formats that do not support multi-pages. - -i (optional) Uses indexed color instead of grey-scale.
+This is required for formats that do not support multi-pages. - -i (optional) Uses indexed color instead of grayscale.

-This means that any PDF document that is moved or copied to the folder C:\ProductBinary\ToTiff will be processed by the service and converted to a TIFF image.
+This means that any PDF document that is moved or copied to the folder C:\ProductBinary\ToTiff is processed by the service and converted to a TIFF image.

 Note: Any string, such as a file name, that contains spaces must be enclosed in quotation marks.
-E.g. if the watched folder contains spaces in its path, the entire path needs to be quoted: -w "C:\A path\with spaces".
+For example, if the watched folder contains spaces in its path, the entire path needs to be quoted: -w "C:\A path\with spaces".

-4.1.1 Retrieve Information about Available Options and Settings
+3.1.1 Retrieve information about available options and settings

-A quick overview over all configuration options and service control commands that the 3-HeightsTM PDF to Image Converter Service supports can be output in the form of a usage message on the command line.
+A quick overview of all configuration options and service control commands that the 3-Heights® PDF to Image Converter Service supports can be output in the form of a usage message in the command line.

-To display this information, first open a Windows command line (cmd.exe) and then type:
+To display this information, open a Windows command line (cmd.exe) and then type: